GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ---

+## **Challenge 6: Preparing the Context Layer**

+**Target Persona:** Data Engineer / AI Architect | **Estimated Duration:** 40 minutes

+### **Introduction**

+Before creating your conversational AI agents, you need to build a centralized context layer.
+This layer ensures your agents understand your business terminology, operational metadata, and data asset structures, leading to higher accuracy and fewer hallucinations.

+#### **Task 6.1: Technical Metadata Enrichment**

+1. Navigate to your BigQuery dataset.
+2. Enrich your chosen data assets (such as `disneyland_reviews`) by adding schema descriptions to columns.
+3. Ensure critical columns like your vector embeddings, image analysis JSON fields, and source URIs have clear technical metadata descriptions.

+#### **Task 6.2: Business Glossary Alignment**

+To align raw technical structures with organizational understanding, you must map your catalog to a standardized business vocabulary.

+1. **Glossary Creation:** Create a centralized Business Glossary for the Disneyland analytics ecosystem.
+2. **Core Definitions:** Define core business terms and definitions inside the glossary (e.g., define terms like *"Rollercoaster"*, *"Premium visitor"*, or *"Buffet Dining Category"*
+   *An example: “Premium visitor”: A visitor who left more than 2 reviews*).
+3. **Asset Mapping to BigQuery:** Link these business terms directly to their corresponding BigQuery columns to map technical metadata to business language.
+4. **Asset Mapping to AlloyDB:** Try mapping some terms to AlloyDB assets as well to see how Knowledge Catalog equally integrates to operational & analytical databases.

+#### **Task 6.3: Automated profiling & quality**

+It’s very important to understand the distribution of the values in a column and quality rules in order to better discover the data.

+1. Run a data profile scan on the disneyland\_reviews table.
+Analyze the results.
+2. Define & run an automatic data quality scan with different rules (profile-based, predefined generic, custom, etc)

+#### **Task 6.4: Automated GCS Metadata Generation**

+Set up an automated extraction pipeline to handle documentation and unstructured assets within your environment.

+> [!TIP]
+> **This can be done in the BigQuery Metadata Curation tab.**

+3. Configure the pipeline to analyze your unstructured `gs://hackathon_data_disneyland_<YOUR_PROJECT_3DIGITS>/disneyland_brochures/` directory.
+4. Automatically generate and attach metadata tags (such as language, document type, target audience, and revision date) to the PDF assets, use semantic inference for better results.

+#### **Task 6.5: ContextLookup API Integration**

+Once your technical, business, and object storage metadata are established, wire them into your execution layer for application discovery.

+1. Utilize the ContextLookup API to fetch operational and structural context dynamically.
+Test the API against a standard BigQuery data asset and an AlloyDB transactional database table.
+You can use Python or a rest API
+2. Verify that the API returns detailed, low-latency context maps that an LLM agent can ingest to understand the underlying database schemas and table relationships.

+### **Success Criteria**

+To validate this challenge, you must demonstrate the following:

+* Show the enriched schema descriptions for your target tables directly within the BigQuery Console.
+* Provide a summary or export of the linked terms inside your centralized Disneyland Business Glossary.
+* Show the successful pipeline logs or sample metadata tags generated for the PDF assets in Cloud Storage.
+* Provide the API JSON response payload from a successful `ContextLookup` call showing the multi-database schema mapping.

+---

-## Challenge 6: Conversational analytics for insights
+## Challenge 7: Conversational analytics for insights

 **Target Persona:** Data Analyst / Product Manager | **Estimated Duration:** 30 minutes

 ### Introduction

 Disneyland park managers need to query this complex multi-silo dataset (reviews, wait times, graph movements, classifications) without writing SQL.
-In this challenge, you will build an internal semantic layer using BigQuery's Conversational Analytics.
-You will enrich the Knowledge Catalog, configure synonyms and metrics, define Golden Queries, and test multi-silo prompts.
+In this challenge, you will build a data agent using BigQuery's Conversational Analytics.
+You will leverage the context layer defined in the Knowledge Catalog.

 ### Description

-#### Task 6.1: Initialize the Conversational Analytics Agent
+#### Task 7.1: Initialize the Conversational Analytics Agent

 1. In BigQuery Studio, navigate to the **Agents** tab.
 2. Create a new agent named `disney_park_analyst` and connect it to your `disney` dataset containing all your tables.

-#### Task 6.2: Configure the Knowledge Catalog
+#### Task 7.2: Use the Knowledge Catalog

-To prevent the agent from hallucinating, you must fill the universal context layer with technical and semantic metadata.
+To prevent the agent from hallucinating, you can leverage the previously configured Knowledge Catalog.

-1. **Metadata Descriptions:** Use Gemini to generate and save rich descriptions for all tables and columns.
-2. **Synonyms & Vocabulary:** Define synonyms in the agent's vocabulary.
-For example, ensure the agent knows that:
-    - "rollercoaster" or "thrill ride" maps to attractions like "Space Mountain" or "Big Thunder Mountain".
-    - "queue" or "line" maps to the `waiting_time` metric.
-3. **Metrics Definition:** Explicitly define key metrics (e.g., how "Average Wait Time" is calculated).
+1. **Metadata Descriptions:** Choose sources with curated metadata.
+2. **Synonyms & Vocabulary:** Make sure business terms are imported.

-#### Task 6.3: Define Golden Queries
+#### Task 7.3: Define Golden Queries

 Train the agent's SQL generation engine by providing **Golden Queries**—pre-approved, highly accurate SQL templates that the model can reference.